joppengeorge/RHYTHMPOD/README.md

 6. Engage with the community by leaving comments on your favorite tracks or podcasts.
 7. Artists can manage their uploaded audio content through the Artist Dashboard.

-## Contributing

-We welcome contributions to RHYTHMPOD!
-If you find any issues or have ideas for new features, please open an issue or submit a pull request.
-Please follow our [contribution guidelines](CONTRIBUTING.md) for a smooth collaboration process.

 ## Creator Details